 2. Capacity Building

-Discussions are ongoing with partner agencies.
-With the guidance of an Agency Advisory Committee an environmental scan was conducted to learn more about where agencies are in their journey and what resources they need to support them.
+The EDII Roundtable encouraged United Way to look at building capacity within its funded agencies.
+With the guidance of an Agency Advisory Committee an environmental scan was conducted by a consultant to learn more about where agencies are in their journey and what resources they need.

 3. Data Collection

 Collection of social identity data provides agencies with opportunities to understand the people they are serving and provides them with information to adapt and improve the experience of program users.
-With input from agencies and the EDII Roundtable, United Way will work with 5-6 pilot agencies to create centres of learning.
-This project will help all of us learn about the opportunities and challenges in collecting social identity data and will develop a community of practice to help agencies learn from the pilots.
+With input from agencies and the EDII Roundtable, United Way brought in a consultant to work with six pilot agencies.
+The learnings from this pilot project will help all of us learn about the opportunities and challenges in collecting social identity data.

 4. Resource Allocation (granting)